-A great deal of appreciation is expressed to the numerous volunteers whose efforts contribute to the smooth and successful operation of Taylor Elementary School.
+A great deal of appreciation is expressed to the numerous volunteers whose efforts contribute to the smooth and successful operation of Colerain Elementary School.
+Colerain Elementary has a long history of faithful service by caring and concerned parents.

 Parent volunteers are vital to the proper and efficient functioning of the library, cafeteria, and tutorial program.
 Parents are also called upon to serve as room parents and, at times, to assist teachers with certain classroom functions.
 The badge that is issued by the office identifies all parent volunteers.
-If you are looking for a way to help at Taylor Elementary, but are not sure how you can help, please call the building Principal, Mr. Scherz or the Assistant Principal, Mrs. Kist, at (513) 825-3000.
+If you are looking for a way to help our school, but are not sure how you can help, please call the building principal at 513-385-8740.

-Please remember - You are always welcome at Taylor Elementary
+Please remember - You are always welcome at Colerain Elementary School.

-- When entering the building, use the front door only. - For safety purposes, all doors will be locked and accessible for exit purposes only. - Register at the front office upon arrival with your ID, sign the visitor clipboard, and obtain a visitor badge. - When leaving school, return to the office, sign out and return your visitor badge.
+- When entering the building, use the front door only. - For safety purposes, all doors will be locked and accessible for exit purposes only. - Register at the front office upon arrival, sign the visitor clipboard, and obtain a visitor badge. - When leaving school, return to the office, sign out and return your visitor badge.
 THANK YOU!!

-Title 1 School Parent and Family Engagement Policy Taylor Elementary Revised 5/4/2025
+School Parent and Family Engagement Policy Colerain Elementary School 2025-2026 Revised 5/13/2025

-In support of strengthening student academic achievement, Taylor Elementary School receives Title I, Part A funds and must jointly develop with, agree upon with, and distribute to parents and family members of participating children, a written parent and family engagement policy that contains information required by section 1116(b) and (c) of the Every Student Succeeds Act (ESSA).
+In support of strengthening student academic achievement, Colerain Elementary School receives Title I, Part A funds and must jointly develop with, agree upon with, and distribute to parents and family members of participating children, a written parent and family engagement policy that contains information required by section 1116(b) and (c) of the Every Student Succeeds Act (ESSA).
 The policy establishes the school's expectations for parent and family engagement and describes how the school will implement a number of specific parent and family engagement activities, and it is incorporated into the school's plan submitted to the district.

-Taylor Elementary School agrees to implement the following requirements as outlined by Section 1116:
+Colerain Elementary agrees to implement the following requirements as outlined by Section 1116: